Hemanth29-hub/Hemanth29-hub/README.md

 <div align="center">
 <img src="https://media1.tenor.com/m/mlOsD0CKYjUAAAAC/code-programming.gif" height="170" width="1000" />

 <h2 align="center">Hello, I'm Hemanth, a third-year B.Tech student specializing in Computer Science and Engineering at GIET College.
-I'm eager to apply my skills as a Trainee in Full-Stack Developer at Techwing .
+I'm a Trainee in java Full-Stack Developer at Techwing .
 I'm excited to contribute to your team and continue learning and growing in this role.</h2>

 ###